joveem/challenge-02-hypetech-front-end/README.md

 ## About the project

-UI/UX Test is an awnser to a knowledge test about Front-End web development with React, TypeScript, JavaScript and CSS based on the bet game "Moto-Grau"
+Front-End UI/UX Test is an awnser to a knowledge test about Front-End web development with React, TypeScript, JavaScript and CSS based on the bet game "Moto-Grau"

 You can read the Requirements Document (pt-br) [here](https://github.com/hypetechgames/frontend-challenge)